-I have the best recommendations of pizza peels with long handles suitable for pizza oven, including where to get them, in my article the best pizza peels for wood fired ovens.
+I have the best recommendations of pizza peels with long handles suitable for pizza ovens, including where to get them, in my article the best pizza peels for wood fired ovens.

 You’ll need to clear up ash and sweep the oven floor clean periodically.
-A two sided brush which has metal bristles and scraper like this one on Amazon is a useful tool.
-The oven gets super hot, so consider buying some heat proof gloves when going inside, and be careful.
+A two-sided brush that has metal bristles and a scraper like this one on Amazon is a useful tool.
+The oven gets super hot, so consider buying some heat-proof gloves when going inside, and be careful.

 Get yourself a copy of The Pizza Bible from Amazon which is one of my favorite pizza books and written by a 12-time pizza champion.